(Updated 6 December 2022)

 - Will there be any changes to how Complex Authority Prescriptions are authorised and provided to a patient?

-Complex authority prescriptions can be authorised where an additional written approval is required.
-A number of Government departments are working through how this will be managed in the electronic prescribing world.
+Complex Authority Prescriptions (CAPs) can be authorised where an additional written approval is required.
+A gradual transition of CAPs to electronic prescribing format is being progressed by governments.

 - Will electronic prescribing be available to non-PBS registered/approved pharmacies?

 The legislative changes at a Commonwealth level only apply to the PBS.
-States and Territories recognise electronic prescriptions regardless of whether it is a PBS prescription or a private prescription.
-The software systems used by non-PBS approved pharmacies are generally the same.
-If electronic prescribing software is used, then the same solution exists.
+However, states and territories recognise electronic prescriptions regardless of whether it is a PBS prescription or a private prescription.

 - Is it possible for a pharmacist to annotate/modify an electronic prescription?